junxit/us-congress-bills-111/metadata.md

 - 2010-05-14 — Senate amendment proposed (on the floor): Amendment SA 4044 proposed by Senator Dodd for Senator Lieberman.(consideration: CR S3789; text: CR S3789)
 - 2010-05-14 — Senate amendment submitted
 - 2010-05-14 — Senate amendment submitted
+- 2010-05-17 — Message on Senate action sent to the House.
+- 2010-05-25 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2010-05-25 — Cleared for White House.
+- 2010-05-25 — DEBATE - The House proceeded with forty minutes of debate on the motion to agree to the Senate amendments to H.R.
+2711.
+- 2010-05-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-05-25 — Mr. Lynch moved that the House suspend the rules and agree to the Senate amendments. (consideration: CR H3770-3772, H3789-3790)
+- 2010-05-25 — On motion that the House suspend the rules and agree to the Senate amendments Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 299). (text as House agreed to Senate amendments: CR H3771)
+- 2010-05-25 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendments Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 299).(text as House agreed to Senate amendments: CR H3771)
+- 2010-06-01 — Presented to President.
+- 2010-06-01 — Presented to President.
+- 2010-06-09 — Became Public Law No: 111-178.
+- 2010-06-09 — Became Public Law No: 111-178.
+- 2010-06-09 — Signed by President.
+- 2010-06-09 — Signed by President.